desktop/desktop/docs/getting-started.md

 ### OAuth Secret

 The OAuth secret is embedded in the app at build time using the `DESKTOP_OAUTH_CLIENT_SECRET` environment variable.
-The secret is needed only if you want to log in a new user using dev builds of the app.
-For day to day development it shouldn't be necessary.
-If you do need it, ask a member of the Desktop team.
+That secret is required to log in with a user using dev builds of the app.
+We recommend you [create a new OAuth](https://github.com/settings/applications/new) to use for development.

 ## Building